mccurdyc/www/content/posts/photography-journey.md

-I had done quite a bit of research before going and had my eye on the Leica M-A because it is a 35mm rangefinder film camera that is still produced and it is totally manual --- i.e., no light sensor.
+I had done quite a bit of research before going and had my eye on the Leica M-A because it is a 35mm rangefinder film camera that is still produced and it is totally manual with no electronics --- i.e., no light sensor.
 I wanted a challenge and to learn how to meter light without a meter.
 I almost didn't visit the Leica store because I expected to get laughed at, but the manager, Jarrett, was super nice.
 He let me try out anything I wanted.
 I got to hold a Leica for